Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Topics related to spin groups associated with indefinite quadratic forms

 \section{Topics related to spin groups associated with indefinite quadratic forms}

-In this section, we briefly review some basic facts, including some less well-known ones, about Clifford algebras and spin groups over $\R$ associated with indefinite quadratic forms, which was used in Section~\ref{section:proof_proper-HR}.
+In this appendix, we briefly review some basic facts, including some less well-known ones, about Clifford algebras and spin groups over $\R$ associated with indefinite quadratic forms, which were used in Sections~\ref{section:proper->spin} and~\ref{section:proof_proper-HR}.
 Although in this paper we only need the case of quadratic forms of signature $(n,1)$, we include the general signature for completeness.